 A lot of your Facebook campaigns can be automated.

-Firstly, you’ll want to start with a campaign budget optimization so that the budget you set for your ad campaigns can match the demand across the BFCM period.
+Firstly, you’ll want to start with a campaign budget optimization so that the budget you set for your Black Friday Facebook ads can match the demand across the Black Friday period.

 You can also use automatic placements, which can optimize where your ads are placed in order to generate the greatest returns.
 I would strongly suggest matching your creatives (images, video, text) to placement-specific sizes if you are planning to use this feature.

-Shopify data shows that 69.57% of online shoppers abandon their cart.
+Shopify data shows that 69.57% of online shoppers abandon their carts.
 This is where you can step in with dynamic ads and return them to their journey to complete their purchase.

 Show the right product ads to the people who have shown an interest in them earlier on.
 Don’t forget to adapt the message according to your segment (recent buyers, abandoned carts, highly-engaged, etc.).
-For the BFCM period, you should also allow a higher frequency for your ads than you normally do.
+For the Black Friday period, you should also allow a higher frequency for your BFCM ads than you normally do.

 #5 Build engaging creative and ad copy

-To stand out of the crowd during the BFCM weekend and its month-long buildup, make sure to use visually appealing, catchy creatives.
+To stand out of the crowd during the Black Friday weekend and its month-long buildup, make sure to use visually appealing, catchy creatives.

 At this point, you should not introduce new color palettes or drastically new designs that can stop your customers from quickly recognizing your brand amongst lots of other ads.
 Including numbers in your ad headlines makes it more likely that users will click on it.
 In general, when users see numbers it makes it easier to understand offers.

-Add social proof to your Facebook ads to help create trust and contribute to higher engagement rates.
+Add social proof to your Black Friday Facebook ads to help create trust and contribute to higher engagement rates.